iacs-cs207/cs207-2016/index.md

 If you are a computer scientist, this course will introduce you to good software engineering practice, especially in the context of scientific software development.

+You should take this class if you want to be a good programmer or programming-capable member of your "company"'s data science team.
+Seriously, if you are not, you will be at a disadvantage compared to others.

 **Expected Learning Outcomes**

 After successful completion of this course, you will be able to:

-* Use Python, including its advanced features, and C, to write performant scientific programs
+* Use Python, including its advanced features to write scientific programs

 * understand what features of Python (or for that matter any programming language) make up its language execution model and how these features impact the code you write: e.g. how modularity, abstraction, and encapsulation can be used to solve problems